 You may need to have safety bars in your bathroom.
-Grab bars should be secured vertically or horizontally to the wall, not diagonally.
+These grab bars should be secured vertically or horizontally to the wall, not diagonally.

 Do not use towel racks as grab bars.
-They cannot support your weight.
+They can't support your weight.

 You will need two grab bars: one to help you get in and out of the tub, and another to help you stand from a sitting position.

-If you are not sure what changes you need to make in your bathroom, ask your doctor for a referral to an occupational therapist.
+If you are not sure what changes you need to make in your bathroom, ask your health care provider for a referral to an occupational therapist.
 The occupational therapist can visit your bathroom and make safety recommendations.